thenexthub/Codira/docs/archive/LangRefNew.rst

 Contextual Keywords
 -------------------

-Swift uses several contextual keywords at various parts of the language.
+Codira uses several contextual keywords at various parts of the language.
 Contextual keywords are not reserved words, meaning that they can be used as identifiers.
 However, in certain contexts, they act as keywords, and are represented as such in the grammar below.
 The following identifiers act as